Industry Development Program

+A consortium or a group of organisations working collaboratively may make applications.
 In this case, one eligible organisation must be nominated as the lead organisation.
 The Funding Agreement will be between Screen NSW and the lead organisation.

 Applications may be considered from non-NSW based organisations where the applicant can demonstrate that the project occurs in NSW or has significant benefit for NSW residents.

 Applications for the Industry Development Program will generally not be accepted from:

 - Individuals, partnerships or groups of individuals, and unincorporated organisations

 - Government departments and agencies, primary and secondary schools and TAFE Colleges